-The historically significant Pink House (also called the Leonard Smith House) was designed and built by the architect W. M Rapp, designer builder of the La Fonda Hotel and Santa Fe's New Mexico Museum of Art during the 1920's.
+The Historic Pink House (also named the Leonard Smith House) was designed and built by the architect W. M Rapp, designer builder of the La Fonda Hotel and Santa Fe's New Mexico Museum of Art during the 1920's.
 This home is a beautiful example of the Spanish-Pueblo revival style architecture of the early 1900's of Santa Fe.
 With a wonderful large front and back yard and west facing back portal, this home has large amount of outdoor space for barbequing, outdoor dinning and room for pets within the gated backyard.
 There is plenty of private parking behind an automatic gate, which can easily park 3 cars.

-Interaction with Guests:
+Interaction with guests

-Interaction with guests is as much or as little as guest would prefer.
+Interaction with guests is as much or as little as guest would like.
 If interested we are happy to arrange guided tours of New Mexico and/or gallery tours of the Peters Projects and GP Gallery of Santa Fe which is located directly next door.

-Santa Fe’s Historic Eastside
+Krista’s home is located in Santa Fe’s Historic Eastside